|

 state to state.
 Before buying a pet insurance plan, confirm all information

-by calling the company or reading the most current policy.
+by contacting the company or reading the most current policy for your state.
 We will not be

 held liable for errors or omissions.
 If you see something that is incorrect